 During a one-on-one consultation, we’ll review your unique situation and help you discover solutions to fit your specific needs.
 We can help you with litter box issues, fearful behavior, preparing your cat for a baby, issues with cat and kids living together, or problems with multi-cat households.
 As of March 18, 2020, all cat consultations will be held virtually via video conferencing.

 $80 for one consultation.
 Consultations are typically 45 minutes.

-$205 for a pack of three consultations at OHS.
+$205 for a pack of three consultations.
 Consider purchasing a 3-pack for problem behaviors that have been going on for a long time.

 Proceeds from consultation fees go to support the animals and programs at OHS.